doctrine/migrations/docs/en/reference/introduction.rst

 All or Nothing Migrations
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want your migrations to be all or nothing then you can configure your migrations behave that way.
+You can configure your migrations to be all or nothing.
+This means when you execute multiple
-This means when you executed multiple migrations in a row, the whole migration will be wrapped
+migrations in a row, they will be wrapped in a single transaction.
+And if one of the migrations
-in a single migration and if one of the migrations fails, the transaction will be rolled back.
+fails, the transaction will be rolled back.

 .. note::